Are Horror Movies Good Entertainment? If You Love Fear Factor

 Halloween is almost here and as per tradition, many people consider horror movies good entertainment.

 Remember that first and foremost, you don’t have to do anything you don’t want to do.
-However, if you are truly interested in watching one with friends but aren’t certain in how you will react, trying them with a support group can be a way to overcome your fear so you can grow as a person who just so happens to have autism.
+However, if you are truly interested in watching one with friends but aren’t certain how you will react, trying them with a support group can be a way to overcome your fear so you can grow as a person who just so happens to have autism.

-This is why I wrote this autism-focused blog, to provide a perspective on life as an adult, ideas on parenting your child, anyone who is navigating life on the spectrum.
+This is why I wrote this autism-focused blog, to provide a perspective on life as an adult, ideas on parenting your child, and anyone who is navigating life on the spectrum.

 Is Watching Horror Movies Good for Individuals with Autism?